 With almost 6 billion passengers expected in 2030 compared to 4.3 billion today, the air transport sector is reaching a crucial moment in its history.
-Indeed, it must therefore face a major challenge: to meet the growing demand of users reducing its environmental footprint.
+Indeed, it must therefore face a major challenge: to meet the growing demand of users while reducing its environmental footprint.

 - In 2018, 4.3 billion passengers boarded one of the 1300 airlines worldwide